-As progress continues on the I-75 Modernization Project within Oakland County, Michigan, the MDOT’s Segment Two of the massive interstate highway widening and upgrading project is nearing the expected completion date and on track for November 2020.
+As progress continues on the I-75 Modernization Project within Oakland County, Michigan, wall 7 of the MDOT’s Segment Two of the massive interstate highway widening and upgrading project is fully installed and looks spectacular!

 With the extensive experience the contractor has had with Durisol on past projects within other parts of the States, the Walsh/Toebe Joint Venture was confident when calling in our team to the design-build table.